-orkshop B - Part B (Improving Servicing and Mobility) - continued ш For next 25 years, should be opportunities for rail, light rail, with spine through town with transit connectivity.
-Transportation corridors - High Occupancy Vehicles (needs more discussion.
-Need to talk/converse with Vancouver Island Railway Society.
-Upgrade sewer system to tertiary.
-Stormwater management - fish friendly, water quality, system.
-Park facilities for kids - tennis courts, etc. Solid waste management.
-Air quality - connection with OCP Goal #1.
-Next major challenge is need for transportation alternative.
-No integration between City needs and regional transit services; look at appropriate size of transit ш. busses.
-Trails have detrimental impact when paved; they improve mobility, but result in an inappropriate solution when paved.
-Performance Indices Lacking in current OCP.
-Can be powerful educational tools.
-Measurable indicators with annual or more frequent reporting by municipality.
-PNAC and Plan Nanaimo are intricately connected.
-Only deal with "development" applications.
-Only deal with zoning amendments (44 changes in 10 years, with 10 this week - almost all PNAC recommentdations are accepted).
-Needs to be a rationalization for OCP implementation tools - need for other representative on PNAC П (transit, social services).
-Urban Design - need for street trees, especially appropriate types.
-OCP is silent on urban design - potential for specific policies for protection of environment and greening the environment.
-Focus on water quality - on beaches; of water quality.
-Lack of decent transportation planning.
-Disconnect between OCP and transportation planning.
-Unique concern is the ferry.
-Need more east west connectivity.
-Density and diversity are critical elements for improved mobility.
-Successes include the new north - south highway with diversion of traffic from downtown, and the trail system enhancements.
-Improvements to include: Sidewalk discontinuity in older neighbourhoods.
-Poor quality asphalt sidewalks (there are institutional barriers to implementation of sidewalks).
-No green delineation between roads and sidewalks.
-Neighbourhood plans provide opportunity for specific, locally appropriate design and alternatives (ie. permeable sidewalk).
-UPass is a good idea.
-Public transportation system is a shortcoming (convenience is not there).
-Selby Street is a good improvement, not not aesthetically strong.
-Can't be automobile oriented in the future.
-Good general infrastructure for hike / nedestrians
+Workshop B - Part B (Improving Servicing and Mobility) - continued

+- For next 25 years, should be opportunities for rail, light rail, with spine through town with transit connectivity. - Transportation corridors High Occupancy Vehicles (needs more discussion. - Need to talk/converse with Vancouver Island Railway Society. - Upgrade sewer system to tertiary. - Stormwater management fish friendly, water quality, system. - Park facilities for kids tennis courts, etc. - Solid waste management. - Air quality connection with OCP Goal #1. - Next major challenge is need for transportation alternative. - No integration between City needs and regional transit services; look at appropriate size of transit busses. - Trails have detrimental impact when paved; they improve mobility, but result in an inappropriate solution when paved. - Performance Indices - Lacking in current OCP. - · Can be powerful educational tools. - · Measurable indicators with annual or more frequent reporting by municipality. - PNAC and Plan Nanaimo are intricately connected. - Only deal with "development" applications. - Only deal with zoning amendments (44 changes in 10 years, with 10 this week almost all PNAC recommentations are accepted). - Needs to be a rationalization for OCP implementation tools need for other representative on PNAC (transit, social services). - Urban Design need for street trees, especially appropriate types. - OCP is silent on urban design potential for specific policies for protection of environment and greening the environment. - Focus on water quality on beaches; of water quality. - Lack of decent transportation planning. - Disconnect between OCP and transportation planning. - Unique concern is the ferry. - Need more east west connectivity. - · Density and diversity are critical elements for improved mobility. - Successes include the new north south highway with diversion of traffic from downtown, and the trail system enhancements. - Improvements to include: - Sidewalk discontinuity in older neighbourhoods. - Poor quality asphalt sidewalks (there are institutional barriers to implementation of sidewalks). - No green delineation between roads and sidewalks. - Neighbourhood plans provide opportunity for specific, locally appropriate design and alternatives (ie. permeable sidewalk). - UPass is a good idea. - Public transportation system is a shortcoming (convenience is not there). - Selby Street is a good improvement, not not aesthetically strong. - Can't be automobile oriented in the future. - Good general infrastructure for bike / pedestrians. - Positive bike capability on busses.